 [x_accordion_item title=”How do I set one up?”]Watch this video for instructions.

 [x_accordion_item title=”Where can I get a rain barrel?”]

 Many local home and garden retailers or hardware stores have rain barrels in stock during spring and summer months.
 These barrels are fully assembled and only require minimal installation work at your home.
 Many stores offer models with a decorative appeal, often plastic modeled to look like wooden or terra cotta clay barrels.
 Check out these attractive rain barrel options on Houzz.com.

 Want an affordable option?

-The Kalamazoo River Watershed Council organizes a community rain barrel sale each spring.
+From time to time, the Kalamazoo River Watershed Council and partners organize a community rain barrel sale.
 The barrels are manufactured in the mid-west from recycled food grade plastic barrels (that would otherwise go to the landfill).
-They are outfitted with all the fixtures and screw-on lide ready to be installed at your home.
-This “upcycled” rain barrel allows us to keep the price low (usually around $60 or less), meaning more rain barrels installed in our watershed to collect rain water.
+They are outfitted with all the fixtures and screw-on lid ready to be installed at your home.
+This “upcycled” rain barrel allows us to keep the price low (this year only $56.50), meaning more rain barrels installed in our watershed to collect rain water.